Funding and assistantships

 Students also have full access to:

-These spaces and staff support a diverse season of programming, including multiple main stage productions as well as a student-driven festival of experimental work.
-Students can also participate in formal off-site initiatives such as Wagonstage (currently in collaboration with the Calgary Zoo).
+These facilities support student learning and research and a diverse season of programming, including multiple main stage productions as well as a student-driven festival of experimental work.

 Recent guest artists include Adrienne Wong, Jan Derbyshire, Haysam Kadri, Daniel MacIvor, Eric Rose and Ghost River Theatre, and Eric Moschopedis.